 California's self-defense laws allow you to protect yourself in certain situations.
-By law, you can't be guilty of a violent crime that you may have committed in order to protect yourself, as long as the conduct was “reasonable under the circumstances.”
+By law, you can't be guilty of a violent crime that you may have committed in order to protect yourself as long as the conduct was “reasonable under the circumstances.”

-For example, domestic violence cases and other crimes, such as brandishing a weapon, there is often a debate about using self-defense in order to justify behavior in a specific situation.
-When police officers arrive at a scene of an alleged crime, they don't normally consider whether it could be a case of self-defense.
+For example, in domestic violence cases and other crimes, such as brandishing a weapon, there is often a debate about using self-defense in order to justify behavior in a specific situation.
+When police officers arrive at the scene of an alleged crime, they don't normally consider whether it could be a case of self-defense.

 The victim pulls a gun from their waistband and shoots the man, who dies later at the hospital.
 In this scenario, the victim who shot and killed the robber would probably not face prosecution for Penal Code 187 murder because they were acting in self-defense of imminent danger.